cjams/whispertux/README.md

 Simple voice dictation application for Linux.
 Press the shortcut key, speak, press the shortcut key again, and text will appear in whatever app owns the cursor at the time.

 Uses [whisper.cpp](https://github.com/ggml-org/whisper.cpp) for offline speech-to-text transcription.
-No fancy GPUs are required although whisper.cpp is capable of using them if available.
+No fancy GPUs are required although whisper.cpp is capable of using them if you have one available.
 Once your speech is transcribed, it is sent to a
 [ydotool daemon](https://github.com/ReimuNotMoe/ydotool) that will write the text into the focused application.

 Super useful for voice prompting AI models and speaking terminal commands.